CaguranganJos/PROGRAMMING-ASSIGNMENT-1---INTRODUCTION-TO-PYTHON-PROGRAMMING/README.md

 middle = words[1:-1]
 last = words[-1]
 ```
-2. To test if the code runs well I printed  the words: "first", "last", and "middle" together with their corresponding variables.
+2. To test if the code runs well, I printed  the words: "first", "last", and "middle" together with their corresponding variables.
 using numbers
 ```python
 print("first:",first)